jidalii/jidalii.github.io/src/pages/about/about.md

 comment: false
 ---

-## About Website
-Hello world!

-## About Me
+# About Me
-Welcome to my personal website!

 My name is Jida.
-I am currently a senior in CS at Boston University.
-And I am passionate about Web3 development, particularly Defi, and distributed systems.
-Over the years, I’ve cultivated skills in Golang, Solidity and have worked on various projects ranging from a distributed faucet for the NeoX testnet and a health DApp for better lifestyle.
+I am currently a senior CS undergrad at Boston University.
+And I am passionate about blockchain and Web3, especially the DApp applications relavent to ZKP and DeFi.
+Here is the link to my CV: [link](https://drive.google.com/file/d/1kADzkxYuSy8eBQb6BqxmslP77AZ0waqX/view?usp=sharing).